-Norway: Food & Drink
+Norway Food and Drink

 Due to its coastline, fish is naturally a staple of Norwegian cuisine.
-Many dishes are made up of ingredients traditionally found in Norway and as such, there is a large focus on game (including reindeer, elk and moose), potatoes and other root vegetables.
+Many dishes are made up of ingredients traditionally found in Norway and as such, there is a large focus on the game (including reindeer, elk and moose), potatoes and other root vegetables.
 Seafood is readily available and so dishes along the coast tend to be made with fresh produce and fish is often lightly spiced with herbs, salt, and pepper.

 Popular dishes include:

 Fenalår: a cured and seasoned leg of lamb.